 The purpose of a death benefit is to help ensure that those financially dependent on you have a healthy economic future after your death.
 The death benefit received can help cover loved ones' expenses and take away the onus of replacing your lost economic value immediately (i.e. providing money to help pay a mortgage or other debts).

 Permanent life insurance is a specific form of life insurance that provides lifelong coverage (assuming all required premiums are paid).
 Not all life insurance policies provide lifelong coverage, those of which are discussed in another chapter of this booklet.

 In order to purchase permanent life insurance coverage, you will need to pay premiums to an insurance company.
-Premiums are the price you pay in return for life insurance coverage over time.
-They are either lump-sum or periodic payments indicating the insurance company's obligation to provide coverage for claims covered by the purchased policy.
+Premiums are simply the price you pay in return for life insurance coverage over time.
+They are either lump-sum or periodic payments indicating an obligation that the insurance company must supply coverage for claims made that the policy covers.

 The premium amount paid is based on your age, health, life expectancy, and other factors.
-To qualify for permanent life insurance and prove your insurability, you will likely need to undergo a medical assessment.
-Results from the exam may be used to aid the insurance company in approximating your lifespan by factoring into an actuarial calculation that determines the premium, or cost.
+To qualify for permanent life insurance and prove your insurability, you will likely need to take a medical assessment to aid the insurance company in approximating your lifespan and determining how much it will cost you.